openframeworks/ofSite/_documentation/graphics/ofTrueTypeFont.markdown

 _inlined_description: _

-Get the num chars in the loaded character set.
+Get the number of characters in the loaded character set.

 If you allocate the font using different parameters, you can load in partial and full character sets, this helps you know how many characters it can represent.

-***return:***
-    Number of characters in loaded character set.
+Returns: Number of characters in loaded character set.